 Mary Magdalene finds the empty tomb and runs to the apostles to tell them her astonishing news.
 St John's is the only account where the apostles are directly involved in finding that the tomb was empty, and where neither Jesus nor angels were there to give any guidance about the meaning of it.
 The Beloved Disciple was present with Peter to see the discarded burial-cloths within the tomb, and he at once realised what this meant: that Jesus was risen from the dead!

 Like many others, I felt deep emotion on seeing the Grand Canyon in Arizona; my whole being was thrilled by the awesomeness of it all.
 I had a camera, and I used it to the best of my ability, trying to capture the vision, the emotions, the experience, and the wonder of it.
 Later I realised the futility of such photos when I came home and tried to explain to friends what my experience had been.
-The fact was that it would be necessary for the others to see for themselves what I saw, before there was any hope of real understanding or appreciation taking place.
+The others needed to see for themselves what I saw, before there was any hope of real understanding or appreciation taking place.
 For those who don't understand, no words are possible, and for those who do understand, no words are necessary.
 That's the sense we have when reading the resurrection story.
-It tells of a deeply mysterious fact, but we can't quite capture what its impact was within the hearts of his followers, that first Easter day.
+It tells of a deeply mysterious encounter, but we can't quite capture what its impact was within the hearts of his followers, that first Easter day.

-Let's remember that this gospel, this truly great news, is timeless and so is still for here and now .
-In a real sense, I am reflected by every person in that story, and should try to put myself within the story as told by Saint John today.
+Let's remember that this gospel is truly great news, both timeless and very actual for us right here and now.
+Somehow I am can relate to the first hearers of that good news, if I try to put myself within the story as told by Saint John today.
 Am I like Magdalene who told the others the news of resurrection?
-Or like the apostles who responded immediately by running to the tomb to see for themselves.
+Or like the apostles who responded by running to the tomb to see for themselves.
 I?m not exactly sure when I first heard about the resurrection of Jesus.
-But it was many years later when I personally experienced this for myself.
+But it was many years later when I personally experienced for myself the truth of it .
 The discovery came in moments of darkness and desolation, when I cried out to God for help.
-We all have our moments when we cry out "My God, my God, why have you forsaken me??
-But God does not forget or forsake us, and the darkest hour is just before the dawn.
+We all have our moments when we cry out "My God, my God, why have you forsaken me?"
+But God does not forsake us, and the darkest hour is just before the dawn.

 On Easter morning, the stone was rolled away from the mouth of the tomb.
 Could I think of my heart as a tomb awaiting a resurrection?
 Can I identify anything akin to a stone that is holding me back from enjoying the fullness of life?
 It could be an addiction, a compulsion or some hidden and dark secret that I have never shared with anyone.
 We can be as sick as our secrets.
 But as pope Francis declares, "We are called to be people of joyful hope, not doomsday prophets!"
 Because of the resurrection of Jesus, we can all have hopeful joy, and go out to share it with the world.